 6) Improving overall return

 An agile operating model allows for more targeted products and services because of the rapid feedback it enables.
 Product managers are able to clearly see a better market fit for their products, and service-oriented companies see customer interactions improve immeasurably.
 By reducing the size of projects into smaller improvements to gain feedback from customers, the market and your own operations, you can better manage risks and returns from a portfolio of investment.

 The central theme in these improvements is the holistic change that an agile operating model makes across an organization, impacting everything from project management to marketing.
 At their core, agile practices bring order and organization to work, allowing them to be applied universally in business.

 From a human resources perspective, agile principles create an overall positive change in people’s attitudes and approach to work.
 The collaborative nature of agile working models improves engagement within the organization.
 Many managers notice a shift toward a workplace culture where learning becomes more enjoyable and interactive for team members.
 The end result is more customer-centric behavior.
 These benefits speak to how deeply agile principles can truly affect a company culture.

 The international shipping company Maersk Line is a shining example of how beneficial agile can be to a company culture and business metrics.
-After implementing an agile operating model, Maersk saw its costs decrease by 3.6 percent despite a doubling in product releases, according to a Maersk case study.
+After implementing an agile operating model, Maersk saw its costs decrease by 3.6 percent despite a doubling in product releases.
 The company also experienced a 50 percent reduction in the time it took to bring products and services to market, and an impressive 80 percent reduction in defects.